Life as a textile artist. An interview with Nikki Parmenter

 Nikki Parmenter: Sculpting with Machine Embroidery

 Cheshire-based textile artist, Nikki Parmenter creates texturally rich mixed media pieces.
 They explore her fascination with mythology, legends, ancient societies and visual iconography.
-Influenced by her husband who trained as a sculptor, Nikki’s work is nearly always 3 dimensional.
-Her birds showcase features that stretch out from the canvas, her frogs proudly display their rough, knobbly texture and some pieces are complete architectural structures.
+Nikki’s work is synonymous with rich, detailed texture.
+Her birds showcase features that stretch out from the canvas, her frogs proudly display their rough, knobbly skin, and some pieces are complete architectural structures.

 There is so much to explore in Nikki’s pieces.
 The textures, vibrant colours and free motion embroidery are all individually brilliant.